szarroug3/X-Ray-Creator/README.md

 *** X-Ray Creator ***
-A console application that searches updates ASIN
+A console application that updates ASIN
 and creates or updates X-Ray files for books on a kindle
 Created by S. Zarroug
 Original X-Ray Builder script  by Nick Niemi - ephemeral.vilification@gmail.com